Please note: previous applicants need not apply.

 - however, we will also consider applicants based in other locations.

-This position requires you to have demonstrable evidence of experience delivering workshops to large groups of young people (11-18) in a schools-based context (either virtually or in-person).
+This position requires you to have demonstrable evidence of experience delivering workshops to large groups of young people (11-18) in a schools-based context, or delivering high quality online workshops to young people.

-Applicants without experience of delivering workshops to large groups of young people in schools will not be considered.
+Applicants without experience of delivering workshops to large groups of young people (either virtually or in schools) will not be considered.

 The Talent Foundry is an independent education charity dedicated to opening the doors of opportunity to young people.
 We seek to level the playing field by ensuring that every child has access to the same opportunities as their peers.
 We deliver a range of workshops to students in schools across the country, covering a variety of themes including employability, technology, engineering and media.